 2. Cut off the ends of your clean cardboard tube.

-3. Cut out rectangular slots to accommodate for your speed light.
+3. Cut out rectangular slots to accommodate your speed light.

-4. Cut out rectangular slots to accommodate for your speed light.
+4. Cut out rectangular slots to accommodate your speed light.

 5. Wrap the cardboard tube around the lens to create a snug fit around the tube.